-Dr. Nikhil Pai joined the faculty of Medicine at McMaster University in 2014.
-He is an Assistant Professor in the Department of Pediatrics, Division of Gastroenterology & Nutrition.
+Dr. Pai joined the faculty of Medicine at McMaster University in 2014.
+He is an Assistant Professor in the Department of Paediatrics, Division of Gastroenterology & Nutrition.

 Dr. Pai received his Bachelors of Science from the University of Western Ontario, and Medical Degree from McMaster School of Medicine.
-He completed his Pediatrics residency training at the University of Toronto (Hospital for Sick Children), and fellowship in Pediatric Gastroenterology and Nutrition at Harvard University (Boston Children’s Hospital).
+He completed his Paediatrics residency training at the University of Toronto (Hospital for Sick Children), and fellowship in Paediatric Gastroenterology and Nutrition at Harvard University (Boston Children’s Hospital).

 Clinical and Educational Program Overview